-- Arrange for someone to collect your mail, empty trash and take trash to/from curb. - Arrange for someone to care for pets (i.e. walk the dog, empty litter boxes, give food/water).
+- Arrange to get any adaptive equipment or devices (reacher, sock aid, shower chair, etc.). - Arrange for someone to collect your mail, empty trash and take trash to/from curb. - Arrange for someone to care for pets (i.e. walk the dog, empty litter boxes, give food/water).